LiskHQ/lisk-desktop/docs/REACT_GUIDE.md

 All JSX should be in `render` method, there shouldn't be any helper methods with JXS (like in https://github.com/LiskHQ/lisk-hub/blob/796ce53fa637a6806b2ac3279dcf1d893f0805db/src/components/transactions/transactionDetailView/transactionDetailView.js#L53-L65 ) but rather it should be a separate component.

+Prefer ternary over '&&' rule: if there is a part of a component that should be rendered only if a condition is met, we prefer `{condition ? <span></span> : null}` over `{condition && <span></span>}`.
+There might be some old code not following this rule, yet.
+If you are touching such code, please fix it.

 ## How to unit-test React components?
 A component should be tested by it's API, that is input and output.